Super Bowl Ad Prices Doubled Since 2003

-In exchange, advertisers not only get a huge audience (111 million viewers in 2012) but an audience that sticks around during commercial breaks: in last year’s game the average tuneaway rate during the commercials was only 0.7 percent as opposed to an average rate of 3 to 4 percent during regular TV programming.
-Moreover, many consumers pay special attention to commercials aired during Super Bowl, as agencies typically try to honour the prestigious occasion with especially witty and often funny ads.
+In return for their investment, advertisers not only get a huge audience (111.5 million viewers in 2014) but an audience that sticks around: during the 2013 Super Bowl, only 0.7 percent of the audience tuned away during commercial breaks.
+The average tuneaway rate during regular TV programming is five times as high.
+Consumers tend to pay special attention to Super Bowl ads, as agencies typically try to honour the prestigious occasion with especially witty and often funny ads.

 - Number of Super Bowls won by NFL team from 1967 to 2014*